gemc/clas12Tags/README.md

 ```

 Change directory to detector of interest inside `geometry_source` and run
-the geometry script to create the ASCII and SQLITE databases: For example, for ftof:
+the geometry script to create the ASCII and SQLite databases: For example, for ftof:

 ```
 cd geometry_source/ftof